aabhapingle/Robust_SA_for_low_resource_languages/Paraphrasing/MahaSent/README.md

-# Contains codes for paraphrasing approach for MahaSent dataset.
+# Contains code for paraphrasing approach for MahaSent dataset.